rotorlab/database-kotlin/README.md

     // notify change on UI
 }
 ```
+### onUpdate
-- onUpdate: Called when `sync` method is invoked.
+Called when `sync` method is invoked.
 Differences with the last "fresh" object passed by library are calculated and sent to server.
 ```java
 @Override
 public ObjectA onUpdate() {
     return objectA;
 }
 ```
+### progress
-- progress: Some object updates can become too big, so server slices updates and sends them sequentially. value parameter goes from 0 to 100
+Some object updates can become too big, so server slices updates and sends them sequentially. value parameter goes from 0 to 100
 ```java
 @Override
 public void progress(int value) {